txemaotero/gaddlemaps/README.md

 ### Building from source
 #### Prerequisites

-In order to build from source the following prerequisites are needeed:
+In order to build from source the following prerequisites are needed:

 * [Numpy](https://numpy.org)
 * [Scipy](https://www.scipy.org)